Opel Commodore: Commodore B (1972–1977)

 The Commodore B was based on the Rekord D, and launched in 1972.
-As in the previous generation, four models were offered: 2500 S, 2500 GS, 2800 GS and 2800 GS/E, as a four-door notchback saloon and two-door hardtop/notchback coupé (although the fastback design was replaced by a more conventional three-box design).
+As in the previous generation, four models were offered: 2500 S, 2500 GS, 2800 GS, and 2800 GS/E, as a four-door saloon and two-door hardtop coupé (although the fastback design was replaced by a more conventional three-box design).
 Power of the 2.5-litre engine was 115 or 130 PS depending on the specifications (25S/25H), while carburetted 2.8-liters had 130 or 142 PS.
 The fuel injected 2.8 used in the GS/E has 160 PS.

 The Rekord and Commodore were also assembled as CKD kits in Belgium and Switzerland in the 1970s.
 These cars carried the name Ranger and differed from the originals in having different grilles and trim.
 These cars were exported to various countries.